September 30, Reading 1 – 1 Kings 22

 “I will go out, and will be a lying spirit in the mouth of all his prophets.”

-And so here is the behind-the-scenes glimpse of how things work.
+Here is a behind-the-scenes glimpse of how things work.

-The prophets telling Ahab (and Jehoshaphat) that they would conquer and triumph against the Syrians were false.
+The prophets telling Ahab that they would conquer and triumph against the Syrians, these prophets were false.
 False prophets.

 “Now therefore behold, the LORD has put a lying spirit in the mouth of all these your prophets;”